 Designer Tip: Swags are great for a glamorous cottage or country-style bedroom because of the sheer, romantic softness of the window treatment.
 A swag by itself cannot provide much privacy, so it needs to be combined with other window treatments—such as curtains, blinds, shutters, or shades.

 Swags are also a wonderful alternative to drapes for a canopy bed.
 Just wind the fabric over the bed’s posts, and let it drape gracefully around the corners of the canopy frame.

 04 of 04

-A cornice is a box-like wooden valance typically crafted from plywood, then covered with paint, wallpaper or fabric and mounted to the wall above the window.
-Other cornices are carved from attractive wood and then stained to look good without the need of paint or fabric coverings.
-A cornice can be paired with soft window treatments--such as fabric shades, drapes, or curtains--or used alone, which provides a more formal look to a master bedroom suite.
+A cornice is a box-like wooden valance typically crafted from plywood, then covered with paint, wallpaper, or fabric and mounted to the wall above the window.
+Other cornices are carved from attractive wood and then stained to look good without needing paint or fabric coverings.
+A cornice can be paired with soft window treatments—such as fabric shades, drapes, or curtains—or used alone, which provides a more formal look to a master bedroom suite.